Szafter12/Note-app/README.md

 # Note App React

-Note app created in react using react-router-dom and json server. json server working on render free plan so waiting times may be longer than normal
+Note app created in react using react-router-dom and json server.
+This project it's a part of [zrozumieć-react.pl](https://zrozumiecreact.pl/) course.
+Json server working on render free plan so waiting times may be longer than normal
 ## Demo

 https://note-app-szafter12.netlify.app/

 ## Run Locally